 Upwork has a lot of job flexibility, allowing you to select the jobs you want to do but similar to Fiverr, there is a lot of competition.
-With a slightly more professional clientelle, more VAs are hired through Upwork.
+With a slightly more professional clientele, more VAs are hired through Upwork.

-Best Virtual Assistant Jobs For Pros
+Best Virtual Assistant Jobs Requiring a Some Experience:

 Pay: Possibly $20.00 an hour.

 Their website doesn’t disclose the pay but, based on their blog post that explains how much a client’s time is worth vs. the true cost of a full-time Virtual Assistant, I can hypothozise you can earn at least $20.00 an hour.
 Besides that, the extensive skillset they want you to have sounds like a $20.00 an hour job.